Vlahaka/The-T.N.C.-Theseus/Theseus.md

 *Radek’s eyes narrowed.* "No military craft in that fleet?
 Confirm that."

-*The radar post snapped back,* "No, sir.
+*The tactical post snapped back,* "Yes, sir.
 Fifty-two vessels.
 Civilian only—no visible weapons, no tactical formations."

 *The comms lit up again with engineering:*
 - "Actual, confirm impulse jump abort.
 Repeat—confirm abort."